psyai-net/D-IF_release/readme.md

 ## **Contact**
 For research purpose, please contact xueting.yang99@gmail.com

-For commercial licensing, please contact fanzhaoxin@psyai.net
+For commercial licensing, please contact fanzhaoxin@psyai.net and ps-licensing@tue.mpg.de

 ## **License**
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 Please read the [LICENSE](LICENSE) file for more information.